AKeyframe/Javascript-Cheatsheet/README.md

 # Arrays
-`arrayName.push()`: Adds an element to the end of an array `arrayName.pop()`: Removes the last element in the array `arrayName.unshift()`: Adds an element to the beginning of an array `arrayName.shift()`: Removes the first element in the array `arrayName.slice(start, stop)`: Access part of an array without modifying it.[More about Slice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice)
+- `arrayName.push()`: Adds an element to the end of an array
+- `arrayName.pop()`: Removes the last element in the array
+- `arrayName.unshift()`: Adds an element to the beginning of an array
+- `arrayName.shift()`: Removes the first element in the array
+- `arrayName.slice(start, stop)`: Access part of an array without modifying it.
+[Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice)
-`arrayName.splice(start, numDeleting, item, ...)`: Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
-[More about Splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)
+- `arrayName.splice(start, numDeleting, item, ...)`: Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+[Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)

+# Functions
-## Functions
+## Different Types of Functions
 Function Decloration
 ```js
 function sayHello(name){